sparkflows/sparkflows-docs/docs/tutorials/analytics/analyze-flights-delays.rst

    :alt: Analyze Flights Delays
    :width: 80%

-Updates the column name of datatype string
+Update the column name of datatype string
 ----------------------------------------

 It updates the column name of datatype string using stringindexer type Node.